Is your eczema mild, moderate, or severe? It’s not always an easy question to answer.

-In more serious cases, eczema inflames skin all over your body and causes relentless itching that can be hard to ignore.
-These might split and bleed and lead to regular skin infections.
-This can make it hard to focus on school or work.
+In more serious cases, eczema inflames the skin all over your body and causes relentless itching that can be hard to ignore.
+These might split and bleed and lead to regular skin infections making it hard to focus on school or work.

-The inflammation often reddens lighter colored skin noticeably.
-It may be harder to see on darker skin, but it sometimes causes gray, purple, or darker brown coloration.
+The inflammation often reddens light colored skin noticeably, which may be harder to see on darker skin.
+But sometimes, it causes gray, purple, or dark brown coloration.

 There are no blood or lab tests that measure the severity of your eczema.
 Your doctor will ask you about your symptoms and look at your skin to assess the seriousness.
 Each different type of eczema can range in severity from mild to severe.
 It’s not the type of symptom that makes the difference but rather how widespread, persistent, and intense it is.

 To complicate matters further, doctors and patients don’t always agree on the seriousness of eczema symptoms.

 One study shows that 40% of patients rated their eczema as severe, whereas just 18% of doctors gave it the same rating.
 That’s in part why scientists developed tools for you and your doctor to assess the severity of your eczema in a more careful way.

 Two of the most common of these tools are the Eczema Area and Severity Index (EASI) and the Severity Scoring of Atopic Dermatitis Index (SCORAD).